hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 Irena followed Mark Lee’s gaze to see Hyunjin and Yeji skirting the dance floor, bestowing their charming smiles on anybody with enough acquaintance or courage to talk to them.

-“Hey guys,” Mark greeted them, his smile as radiant as the ones returned by the siblings.
+“Greetings, friends,” Mark said as they approached, his smile as radiant as the ones returned by the siblings.
 “Look whom I had the luck of sharing a table with.”

 “But Irena, aren’t you looking magnificent,” Hyunjin said as he took her hand, giving her a little spin.
 Irena grinned at him, indulging.
 “Where did you find this?
 We must get Yeji’s gown from this dressmaker next year.”